rafaelrzacharias/Robot-Rampage-MonoGame-CSharp/README.md

 - Players have the ability to use multiple tank weapons.
 This creates new gameplay possibilities, causes a different feel when using each weapon and also each one has a different damage and behavior.
 - A per-tile-collision was implemented.
 Players and enemies collide with tiles and react accordingly.
 - A GoalManager was implemented.
 The player has an objective: to find and destroy all ComputerTerminals that are "creating" the new enemy tanks to chase the player.
 When all terminals are destroyed, the player proceeds to the next level.
-- Simple game progression was implemented, as players beat each new wave, the next one comes with more ComputerTerminals that requires the player to disable them, each terminal spawning more enemies.
+- Simple game progression was implemented.
+As players beat each new wave, the next one comes with more ComputerTerminals that requires the player to disable them, each terminal spawning more enemies.